Michael-Siglap/Michael-Siglap/README.md

 ## Technologies 💻

-- **Languages**: JavaScript (Node.js), Bun, React, Next.js, React Native, TypeScript, Python etc. (all that is needed to build a functioning app!)
+- **Languages**: JavaScript, Bun, React, Next.js, React Native, TypeScript, Python etc. (all that is needed to build a functioning apps and such!)
 - **Tools**: VS Code, GitHub, Expo, AI
 - **Platforms**: MacOS, iOS, Android